katlasik/hibernate-slides/slides.md

 from Employee e where e.id = 22

-from Author a, Book b where a = book.author
+from Author a, Book b where a = b.author

 select b from Author a join a.books b where a.id = :id